Micromachining Using Precision Lasers

 Our high-accuracy lasers utilize multiple laser wavelengths, like UV or IR, to tackle any complex application.
 Each laser system has the capability to integrate the entire spectrum of light, resulting in finite precision work that conventional machines are unable to deliver.

 Today’s world is driven by high-tech advancements with tolerances that are rigorous, meticulous, and austere which leaves no room for error.
 This is why we are proud our expertise continues to serve those in the aerospace, automotive, electronic, or medical industries.

-As we are heavily invested in the newest technology, we plan on revealing our newest laser system in January 2018 which will focus on depaneling.
+Our newest laser system was revealed in January 2018 which focuses on depaneling.
 Mechanical depaneling comes at a risk, as it can heavily damage materials.
-However our newest machine will have a quick turn time, thus helping streamline the process for the removal of individual boards, while providing you with the maximum yield for your entire production.
-It will also be capable of processing thicker boards (80 to 100 mil thick) at much higher speeds, resulting in an easy and fast process of microvia drilling for through cut and blind vias.
+However, our newest machine has a quick turn time, thus helping streamline the process for the removal of individual boards while providing you with the maximum yield for your entire production.
+It is also capable of processing thicker boards (80 to 100 mil thick) at much higher speeds, resulting in an easy and fast process of microvia drilling for through cut and blind vias.